 I’ll definitely miss Rescue Me, a show that maintained a consistent vision, took lots of risks, and did its own thing — much like the self-centered, reckless character at its heart.
-Sometimes the risks don’t pay off: its envelope-pushing content feels too calculated at times, it revels perhaps too gleefully in its political incorrectness, and its gritty realism grinds awkwardly against its heightened reality silliness occasionally.
+Sometimes the risks don’t pay off: its envelope-pushing content feels too calculated at times, it revels too gleefully in its political incorrectness, and its gritty realism grinds awkwardly against its heightened-reality silliness occasionally.
 But just as often, the risk-taking pays off brilliantly, and no other show quite hits this one’s unique mix of elements.
 More than just a raunchy comedy with serious undercurrents, Rescue Me feels like a protracted emotional wrestling match with the tragic, chaotic mess of post-9/11, 21st century American life.
-And if its politics are occasionally in-your-face and obvious, they’re also heartfelt and raw.
-As time goes by, I think Rescue Me will hold up as a interesting window into its era.
+If its politics are occasionally in-your-face and obvious, they’re also heartfelt and raw.
+As time goes by, I think Rescue Me will hold up as a interesting window onto its era.